 The Golden Rule: How Treating Your Students with Respect Produces Better Outcomes

 When I first started teaching high schoolers, a friend who had been working with teens and young adults for over twenty years was kind enough to meet me one Saturday in September for a cup of coffee on the beach.
 As we walked along the shore with our toes in the cool water, I asked her if she had any advice for a new teacher.
 She responded, “If you embarrass a student, you’ll have a very hard time earning back their trust.”
 She didn’t elaborate, and I didn’t press for more.
 Somehow the weight of her words hung heavy as the waves settled along the shoreline, bringing our conversation to a natural pause.
-After a while we shook the sand from our shoes and walked towards our cars.
+After a while we shook the sand from our shoes and walked toward our cars.

 Have I embarrassed or disrespected any of my students?
 Of course, I would never throw a student’s textbook in the trash!
 But could there be other minor, subtle infractions that are equally as harmful to my relationship with students?